 The gross weight of a gliding unit is weighed at each passenger station and each loading point for goods.
 The exact starting torque for classification in the permanent flow of the main pipe is also calculated; and the necessary on-board compressor is communicated the necessary performance.

 The described, hermetically sealed air vortex barrier already arises when starting off.

 At the end of the station bypass, there is a lock gate (as at the entrance).
 From this point on, each cabin is in the logistic control of the main stream; and is, from 40 km / h, now taken at 65 km / h.
 These lock gates work as nimble, two-leaf sliding doors.

 A controlled zipper principle takes effect on feeders.
+Here, too much air is vented to the outside.
 There are also turning and waiting loops for the electric locomotive concerted by the control center.

 In curves, the load weight follows its unobstructed swing.
 In order to absorb the tendency to swing of the units of different weights, the slide channel is made wider there.
 Due to the lack of center of gravity, the curves can hardly be felt at constant speed.
 Product capsules also reach their destination with a non-shifted load.

 In TubeWay, five to twenty-five units per kilometer are the ideal source of system energy.

 By covering the pipe sections with 2 meter wide PV thin film we get a year-round electricity gain.
 On north-south routes, the PV lines that can be moved there are automatically inclined according to the direction of the sun from the east (lateral film shift).